-4 Includes 14 Senior Managers of which 5 is also considered as Material Risk-Takers (4 MRT's for comparative number in 2013).
+&lt;sup>4 Includes 19 Senior Managers of which 4 is also considered as Material Risk-Takers (5 MRT's for comparative number in 2014).

-$^{^5}$ Includes 2 MRT's Excluding the 5 Senior Managers captured under "Senior Managers" as per footnote 3 (3 MRT's for comparative number in 2013).
+&lt;sup>5 Includes 1 MRT's Excluding the 4 Senior Managers captured under "Senior Managers" as per footnote 4 (2 MRT's for comparative number in 2014).

-6 Includes base salary, fixed pay allowances, superannuation and all items packaged as part of salary.
+&lt;sup>6 Includes base salary, fixed pay allowances, superannuation and all items packaged as part of salary.

-7 Includes non-salaried items such as car parking costs and associated benefits tax and excludes any allowances that are included in fixed base salary.
+&lt;sup>7 Includes non-salaried items such as car parking costs and associated benefits tax and excludes any allowances that are included in fixed base salary.

-$^{^{8}\,\}mbox{Cash}$ portion of variable pay that is not subject to retention.
+&lt;sup>8 Cash portion of variable pay that is not subject to retention.

-$^{^{9}}$ Values are at the face value with the share price and FX rate as at the time of vesting.
+$^{9}$ Values are at the face value with the share price and FX rate as at the time of vesting.

-$^{^{\}rm 10}\,\mbox{Values}$ are at the face value with the share price and FX rate as at reporting date.
+$^{\rm 10}\,\mbox{Values}$ are at the face value with the share price and FX rate as at reporting date.